To ensure all participants have signed an Attendance Sheet – plus a Waiver Form for non-LOC members.

 To be aware of your current environment including wind and temperature conditions.
 To know the symptoms of hypothermia and how to effectively treat it.

-Carpooling.
-When accepting a car ride to starting point of an LOC same-day event, it is customary to help defray operating costs by paying the driver $5.00 for trips within Lambton County (or within St. Clair County in the U.S.), or $10.00 outside of those counties.
-Carpooling arrangements including cost sharing payments for multi-day, longer distance trips should be determined by the event leader before departure.
+Carpooling: When sharing a car ride to starting point of an LOC same-day event, it is customary to make a donation to the driver $5.00 for carpooling trips within Lambton County (or within St. Clair County in the U.S.), or $10.00 outside of those counties.
+Carpooling arrangements including cost sharing donations for multi-day, longer distance trips should be determined by the event leader before departure.